yxu173/agent-api/README.md

 # Simple Agent API

-Welcome to the Simple Agent API: a robust, production-ready agentic system for serving Agents using a REST API.
-Use it to add agentic capabilities to your applications.
+Welcome to the Simple Agent API: a robust, production-ready starting point for serving Agents as an API.

 **Core Components:**
   * A **FastAPI server** for handling API requests.